taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

-9) The "plug-conf.php" PLUGIN CONFIG SETTING 'ui_location' IS OPTIONAL, to determine WHERE the plugin should run (on the tools page, in the 'more stats' section, etc...defaults to 'tools' if not set).
+10) The PLUGIN CONFIG SETTING 'ui_location' IS OPTIONAL, to determine WHERE the plugin should run (on the tools page, in the 'more stats' section, etc...defaults to 'tools' if not set).

 Example: $plug['conf'][$this_plug]['ui_location'] = 'tools'; // 'tools', 'more_stats'

-10) The "plug-conf.php" PLUGIN CONFIG SETTING 'ui_name' IS OPTIONAL, to determine THE NAME the plugin should show as to end-users (defaults to $this_plug if not set).
+11) The PLUGIN CONFIG SETTING 'ui_name' IS OPTIONAL, to determine THE NAME the plugin should show as to end-users (defaults to $this_plug if not set).

 Example: $plug['conf'][$this_plug]['ui_name'] = 'My Plugin Name';

-11) ADDITIONALLY, if you wish to trigger a RESET on any particular plugin settings during config upgrades (for ACTIVATED plugins), include an array named $ct['dev']['plugin_allow_resets'][$this_plug] WITH YOUR PLUGIN CONFIG SETTINGS.
+12) ADDITIONALLY, if you wish to trigger a RESET on any particular plugin settings during config upgrades (for ACTIVATED plugins), include an array named $ct['dev']['plugin_allow_resets'][$this_plug] WITH YOUR PLUGIN CONFIG SETTINGS.
 You MUST include the PLUGIN VERSION NUMBER for when the reset began being needed during upgrades, for reliable upgrading / downgrading of EXISTING plugin installations.

 Example:

 // FULL RESET(s) on specified settings (CAN be an arrays), ONLY IF plugin version has changed
 $ct['dev']['plugin_allow_resets'][$this_plug] = array(